 Traveling Europe can be expensive, but eating in Amsterdam doesn't need to be--if you know where to go.
 As an Amsterdam resident who loves travel and food, I'm constantly searching for cheap, delicious, and local food that is less than 10 euros, including a drink.
-Cheap doesn't need to be crappy or unhealthy, so there's something for everyone here, regardless of budget.
-Here's a guide to getting off the beaten path as a foodie while staying on a budget and eating well.
+Cheap doesn't need to be crappy or unhealthy, so here's the best restaurants to eat at in Amsterdam (including Centre and the Jordaan), regardless of budget.
+Read more for my off the beaten path budget guide for foodies.

 So, you want to be the very best, like no one ever was.... in Amsterdam?
 I'm not a Pokemon Master YET, but I've been spending far too much time catching Pokemon in Amsterdam--and connecting with my fellow trainers.
 It's a great way to learn facts about statues, street art, and see places in a new light!
 Read more for the best spots according to the pros AND tips for PokemonGo!

 Maastricht is one of the Netherlands most charming cities and it can be easily explored in a weekend.
 The city is perfect for a slow, romantic weekend spent exploring a beautiful cathedral bookstore, strolling the tangled streets, touring historic caves, and eating/drinking delicious regional cuisine at affordable prices.
 For architecture and food lovers, Maastricht is a city that you will not want to leave off any trip to the Netherlands.

 Although I have plenty to write about living in Amsterdam, I'm most often asked for tips about visiting Amsterdam by friends and strangers.
 Here's 31 tips (in the form of 15 Do's and Don'ts) to the most frequently asked questions that I get and advice for seeing the best of this beautiful city.
 If you have any more questions, feel free to comment!